graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-When querying the `firstSearchResult` field of type `SearchQuery`, the
-request would ask for all fields inside of a fragment indicating the appropriate
-type.
-If the request wanted the name if the result was a Person, and the height if
+In this example, a query operation wants the name if the result was a Person,
-it was a photo, the following document is invalid, because the union itself
+and the height if it was a photo.
+However because a union itself defines no
-defines no fields:
+fields, this could be ambiguous and is invalid.

 ```graphql counter-example
 {